ryanallen/words-of-my-perfect-teacher/README.md

 *jo wo rin po che*, a statue representing [Buddha](#buddha) [Śākyamuni](#śākyamuni) at the age of 12, in the Jokhang temple in Lhasa.

 ## Joyful Magic
-*'phrul dga'*, Skt. *Nirmanarata*, a god realm in the World of Desire (on the fifth level of Gods of Desire) in which the gods can magically produce whatever they need.
+*'phrul dga'*, Skt. *Nirmāṇarata*, a god realm in the World of Desire (on the fifth level of Gods of Desire) in which the gods can magically produce whatever they need.
 See [three worlds](#three-worlds).

 ## Joyous Realm
 *dga' ldan*, see [Tuṣita heaven](#tuṣita-heaven).